What Does Christmas in Vietnam Look Like?

 How can I say Santa in Vietnamese?

 Santa or Santa Claus becomes familiar with everyone, including children.
 So, most people in Vietnam still know who Santa is when you mention Santa.
-And, you also hear people call Santa in Vietnamese as “Ông Già Noel”, pronouncing as “on-yeah-noel”.
+Also, you hear people call Santa in Vietnamese: “Ông Già Noel”, pronounced as “on-yeah-noel”.

 In the mind of the locals, Santa Claus is a man with red clothes, a long white beard like snow, wearing a red hat, and carrying a beautiful gift bag on his shoulder.